alyssadata/AI-Foundations-Self-in-Contact/tests/TEMPLATE.md

 ## Test Prompt

-The exact confirmatory prompt must be stored in a separate frozen prompt file or inserted below before protocol freeze.
+The exact confirmatory prompt must be stored in a separate paste-ready file or inserted below before protocol freeze.

 ```text
 [Insert exact prompt or reference the exact prompt file.]
 ```

+The paste-ready prompt file must contain only the material intended to be pasted into the AI session.

+Researcher administration instructions must remain in a separate adjacent instructions file.

 No wording changes may be made after protocol freeze without creating a new test version.